The Fundraising Mistake That Kills Seed Rounds

 This is why pitching too early is so costly:

-Meanwhile, founders who waited until they had meaningful momentum walk into that same investor with three data points already in hand.
+Meanwhile, founders who waited until they had meaningful momentum walk into that same investor with three data points already in hand - the kind of pre-revenue metrics that actually predict a trajectory.
 The investor doesn't need to imagine the trajectory.
 It's right there on the slide.
 The pitch lands completely differently.

 The Warm Intro Is Not a Nicety